openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

 ### Trusted Processes

-1. Wallet Selection: Wallet selection refers to the process of the holder or device operating system choosing a digital wallet for a specific purpose while ensuring optimal security and safety.
+1. **Wallet Selection**: Wallet selection refers to the process of the holder or device operating system choosing a digital wallet for a specific purpose while ensuring optimal security and safety.
 In a situation where multiple wallets are available, a wallet selector is an additional step in the wallet user flow when sending or receiving transactions, to prompt a provider to choose the specific digital wallet